chunfat/ember-test-vscode-runner/README.md

 This extension contributes the following settings:

 - `emberTestRunner.debug`: Enable/disable debug mode
+- `emberTestRunner.testRunnerBaseUrl`: Configure the base URL for the test runner (default: `http://localhost:4200/tests`)

 You can also toggle debug mode by running the command:
 - `Ember Test Runner: Toggle Debug Mode`